cilium/workerpool/README.md

 routines are spawned on demand as tasks are submitted.

-This package is mostly useful when tasks are CPU bound and spawning too many routines would be detrimental to performances.
+This package is mostly useful when tasks are CPU bound and spawning too many routines would be detrimental to performance.
+It features a straightforward API and no external dependencies.
+See the section below for a usage example.

-**WARNING**: The API is still experimental and subject to change.

 ## Example